Multivariate Sensitivity Analysis of Electric Machine Efficiency Maps and Profiles Under Design Uncertainty: Application to permanent magnet synchronous machine models

 \subsection{Equivalent circuit model}

 The \gls{ecm} is depicted in Figure~\ref{fig:pmsm-ecm}.
-The corresponding semi-analytical computational model is based on the standard voltage and flux-linkage equations in the d-q frame\footnote{The computational model will be made available at a dedicated Zenodo repository upon acceptance of the paper.} \cite{krishnan2017permanent}.
+The corresponding semi-analytical computational model is based on the standard voltage and flux-linkage equations in the d-q frame and is available at a dedicated online repository \cite{dhakal_2024_sns1d-77m43}.
 Efficiency for a given operating point $(T, \omega_{\text{m}})$ can be estimated in a few milliseconds.
 The four circuit elements, listed in Table~\ref{tab:PMSM-parameters}, are treated as uncertain and assumed to vary uniformly within $\pm$5\% of their nominal values.